 Workbench and wall mounted stands can also be divided into the more economical options that are good enough for weekend mechanics and the more durable (but expensive) stands that are best if you’re a daily user.

-For the weekend mechanic (and even cost conscious daily users), the Venzo Bench Mount Clamp [Amazon] is incredible value for money.
+For the weekend mechanic (and even cost conscious daily users), the Bike Hand bench mount [Amazon] offers very good value for money.

 The Park Tools PRS 4.2 [Amazon] is the professional level workbench mount that I’m referring to above.
 And it is pretty expensive!
 However, it does have several significant advantages over the Venzo clamp.